pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

    :language: yaml
    :end-before: jobs:

-This will also ensure that the release workflow is only triggered if the current commit is tagged.
-It is recommended you use the latest release tag.

 Checking out the project and building distributions
 ===================================================

 We will have to define two jobs to publish to PyPI and TestPyPI respectively, and an additional job to build the distribution packages.

 First, we'll define the job for building the dist packages of your project and storing them for later use:

 .. literalinclude:: github-actions-ci-cd-sample/publish-to-test-pypi.yml
    :language: yaml
-   :start-after: jobs:
+   :start-at: jobs:
    :end-before: Install pypa/build

 This will download your repository into the CI runner and then